 - How does the process of making a Git commit differ when working in pairs, versus when working independently?

-- What is the significance of the word 'master' in the command
+- What is the significance of the word 'main' in the command

 - What is the difference between the local